rbuas/image-room/ROADMAP.md

 # Roadmap

 # Features
-- syncronize info tags with caption field
+- syncronize picture tags with caption field
 - generate image with preset
 - generate packs by tags using preset
 - use openpose to generate skeleton